 - Most Jeremiah women have relied on public assistance prior to entering the program, but after completing Jeremiah Program, they quickly begin reducing their dependence.

-- Women enter the program with a high school diploma or GED; 47% of recent graduates obtained a four-year degree, and 53% obtained an associate degree.
+- Women enter the program with a high school diploma or GED; 4o% of recent (2012 and 2013) graduates obtained a bachelor’s degree, 54% obtained an associate’s degree, and 6% completed a certificate program.

 - Where they once lived in unstable housing situations, Jeremiah graduates can afford safe housing.